tomasvicar/DeepFoci/README.md

 # LearnFoci
-Code will be available soon.
+Final version of the code will be available soon.